JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/Introduction/JSopxProjectsFamilies.md

 ## **Knowing JSopX™ Visual Studio Project Families**

 One unique aspect of JSopX™ is the way its projects and solutions are categorized into unofficial **Project Families**.
-These categories guide the design and organization of projects before their physical creation in Visual Studio, using official Visual Studio Project Templates:
+These categories guide the design and organization of projects before their physical creation in Visual Studio, whether we are using official Visual Studio Project Templates or empty projects.

+Not knowing about JSopX™ Project Families isn't the end of the world.
+However, you will see them used in the creaation of work through Lifecycle Phases, Project Checks and Balances and other areas of task grouping and may wonder why.

 ---